EricLindesay/cfutils/README.md

 ## runtestio
 [runtestio](runtestio)

+Run Test IO name due to it testing the IO using stdin, rather than a function like runtest tests.
 Runs a test file using stdin as the input to the file.
 This can run any type of file but was meant to be used on c++ codeforces files.

 ```